Ankr-network/ankr-docs/docs/learn/reference/ankr-vision.md

 ---
-Title: About Ankr
+Title: Our Vision
-id: about-ankr
+id: ankr-vision
 ---

-# About Ankr
+# Our Vision

+At Ankr we believe that Web 3.0 and the crypto economy should be available to anyone and everyone on the planet with access to the internet.

+* We want to empower mass adoption in the Web 3.0 (r)evolution underpinning Decentralized Finance (DeFi).

+* We want to liberate people from complexity with user-friendly tools that enable easy participation.

+* We want to remove the barriers to participation in the crypto economy for both individuals and organizations alike.

+## What is Ankr?

 **Ankr Web 3.0 infrastructure | Blockchain nodes & APIs | Ankr**

+Ankr is a Web 3.0 infrastructure provider.
+We offer a globally distributed network of nodes for multi-chain access across 40+ blockchains.

 Ankr makes accessing Web 3.0 easy.
 We offer distributed, multi-cloud blockchain infrastructure for one-click node deployment and management as well as instant API access to major blockchains and DeFi protocols for developers.

-Ankr is a Web 3.0 infrastructure provider.
-We offer a globally distributed network of nodes for multi-chain access across 40+ blockchains.

 Built on top of this multi-chain node foundation, the Ankr platform provides one-click node deployment and management as well as instant API access to all the major blockchains and protocols.